-These sales performance metrics show you if your reps are achieving sales objectives.
+These metrics show if your reps are achieving your objectives.

-According to CSO Insights, just 33% of inside sales rep time is spent actively selling.
-On top of sales-related tasks, you'll need to measure how else your team is spending the remaining 77% of their time.
+Only 39% of a sales rep’s time is spent actively selling, according to Alice Heiman, founder and CEO of sales consulting firm Alice Heiman LLC.
+So, you’ll need to measure how your team spends the remaining 61% of their time.

 Sales productivity metrics tell you more about how efficiently your sales department is meeting sales targets.

 - Percentage of time spent on selling activities.